nikbearbrown/Botspeak/README.md

 - **Iterative Refinement**: Progressively improving results through strategic conversation
 - **Output Formatting**: Clearly specifying desired response structure and characteristics

-Effective Communication involves more than giving instructions; it requires a sophisticated understanding of how to convey intent to AI systems.
+Effective Communication involves more than giving instructions; it requires a sophisticated understanding of how to convey intent to AI systems in ways that acknowledge their fundamental limitations in understanding.

 ### 3. Critical Evaluation